 Back Strength Development And Stable Shoulders

-When it comes to pushing related exercises the bench press tends to get a bit of overuse in many gyms and when it comes to pulling related movements so do pull ups.
-Pull ups are great… and pull ups are one of the best things we can do for strengthening our back and posterior chain of muscles.
+This is important because when it comes to pushing related exercises the bench press tends to get a bit of overuse in many gyms.
+At the same time, when it comes to pulling related movements so do pull-ups.
+Pull-ups are great… and pull-ups are one of the best things you can do for strengthening your back and posterior chain of muscles.

 A great way to protect the shoulders and to help you work on keeping the shoulder girdle intact while engaging the lat in a full ROM is by implementing some single arm rows.
 Case in point.

 As you can see this movement is very similar to cranking a lawn mower.
 Remember that it’s not just an arm exercise.
 The idea is to learn to fire your lat with the lifting arm.
 Another simple way to ensure that you can do this is by slightly turning your fist at angle so that your thumb is facing out slightly away from your body when beginning the row.
-This externally rotates the head of the humerus and puts your shoulder girdle into a much more stable position to perform the movement.
+As a result doing this it externally rotate the head of your humerus to put your shoulder girdle into a much more stable position to perform the movement.